 - Monetize Mobile Capabilities: These banks facilitate customers with self-service operations and information related to various products and services through mobile channels.

-- Platform Modernization, Simplification and Migration: The wholesale banks function to simplify and modernize the business operations, accepting of deposits and providing loans and advances.
+- Platform Modernization, Simplification and Migration: The wholesale banks function to simplify and modernize the business operations by accepting of deposits and providing loans and advances.

 - Relationship Management: Building up long term relationship with the clients is essential for the merchant banks.